microscaler/fleetingdns/tasks/progress.md

 - ✅ Connection pooling and optimization
 - ✅ Comprehensive performance monitoring

 **Status**: FleetingDNS is now a production-ready, enterprise-grade ephemeral DNS and tunneling platform with comprehensive security, observability, and scalability features.
+Ready to proceed with **MEDIUM-2: Performance Optimization** to achieve 10x scale capability.